AceMouty/Vue/README.md

-# Data Binding
+# Events

-## using vue directives bind urls and html to the DOM.

-- create an **input** and use **v-bind** to bind data to the value attribute of the tag
+## using v-on: and @ create some events and handle them accordingly

+1. Update Age
+- create a p tag that reads the data **year** from the Vue instance
+- add two buttons one to increment and decrement the year by 1
+- add two buttons one to increment and decrement the year by 10
-- create an "a" tag and bind a url from the vue instance to the tags href
+- create click handlers for the buttons and connect the buttons to the click handlers in the Vue instance.
+     - hint use a param called inc and dec to pass in 1 or 10 accordingly

+2. Get Mouse Cordinates
-- create a "p" tage and inject html into the tag with v-html
+- create a div with the id of canvas.

-All of the data that is bound should come from the data property in the Vue instance
+- in the Vue instance create data for x and y cordinates
+- listen for the mousemove event and call an event listerner to udpate the x and y values
+    - hint: you will need to pass the event object to the event listener to have access to the offset of x and y.